theculguy0099/IoT_Project/README.md

 ```
 How to open the website:
+To run the website you need to install npm and node.
 1. clone the repo
 2. Go to frontend folder
 3. open terminal, enter command: npm i